ghc/ghc/docs/users_guide/profiling.rst

        single: time profile

     The :rts-flag:`-p` option produces a standard *time profile* report.
-It is written into the file :file:`program.prof`.
+It is written into the file :file:`<stem>.prof`; the stem is taken to be the program name by default, but can be overridden by the :rts-flag:`-po` flag.

     The :rts-flag:`-P` option produces a more detailed report containing the actual time and allocation data as well.
 (Not used much.)